 What is hepatitis?

 The first step to a Hep-free world is educating as many people as possible about the virus.
-Here’s a description of hepatitis and a breakdown of its types, from the World Hepatitis Alliance:
+Below is a description of hepatitis and a breakdown of its types, from the World Hepatitis Alliance:

 ‘Hepatitis is an inflammation of the liver, most commonly caused by a viral infection.
 There are five main hepatitis viruses, referred to as types A, B, C, D and E. These five types are of greatest concern because of the burden of illness and death they cause and the potential for outbreaks and epidemic spread.